xFilipW/Quick-Code/README.md

 <br>
 [![kotlin][kotlin.io]][kotlin-url]

-## Objectives of the application
+## Application contains
-- Splash page
+- Splash screen
-- Introductory
+- 3 pages with a description of the app (introductory)
 - Login form
-- Forgot password layout
 - Sign up form
+- Forgot password screen
-- E-mail verification layout
+- E-mail verification screen
+- Reset password screen

+## Installation
+Not yet able to install.
+It will be available soon.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>